Stillbirth is death of a fetus after 20 weeks of pregnancy.

 If a fetus dies during late pregnancy or near term but remains in the uterus for weeks, a clotting disorder that can cause severe bleeding (called disseminated intravascular coagulation) may develop.

 Doctors may suspect that the fetus is dead if the fetus stops moving, although movements often decrease as the growing fetus has less room to move.
-Tests, such as a nonstress test, ultrasonography, or electronic fetal monitoring, may be done to evaluate the fetus (see Monitoring the Fetus).
+Tests, such as a nonstress test, ultrasonography, or electronic fetal monitoring, may be done to evaluate the fetus (see Sidebar 1: Monitoring the Fetus).

 To try to identify the cause, doctors do genetic and blood tests (such as tests for infections, diabetes, thyroid disorders, and clotting disorders).
 Doctors also recommend evaluating the fetus to look for possible causes, such as infections and chromosomal abnormalities.
 The placenta and uterus are examined.
 Often, the cause cannot be determined.